JaninaWibker/tm_vm/readme.md

 # Turing Machine Virtual Machine

-> **WIP**: Almost nothing is implemented as of right now, this just serves as a list of features that will be implemented sometime soon hopefully
+> **WIP**: At the moment everything except actually outputting files is implemented, the parsing of the input file, parsing cli args and running the vm all works.
+Generating a template also works.
+Only outputting the final product is not yet implemented.

 The idea is to make it easy to run **small** turing machines and visualize their state using tex.